Manning Rangers F.C.

-Manning Rangers is a now defunct South African football club based in Durban.
-The side is best remembered as the Champions of the Inaugural season of South Africa's Premier Soccer League.
+Manning Rangers is a South African football club based in Durban.
+The side is best remembered as the inaugural champions of the Premiership, the first in the Premier Soccer League era.

 History

 The club was founded in 1928 by GR Naidoo who, as well as administering the club, played as its goalkeeper and was later a referee.
 In the mid-1960s, the club entered the professional ranks under the auspices of the South African Soccer League.
 In 1985, the club moved its base from Curries Fountain to Chatsworth.
-The club entered the 1st Division of the NSL (National Soccer League) in 1991.
+The club entered the 1st Division of the National Soccer League (NSL) in 1991.

 In 2006, the club declared bankruptcy.
-The Fidentia Group purchased the club in 2007 and renamed it the Fidentia Rangers.
-The new owners moved the club from Durban to Cape Town.
+The Fidentia Group purchased the club in 2007, renaming it Fidentia Rangers before moving the club from Durban to Cape Town as Ikapa Sporting.

-The club was near the rent office in Chatsworth
+The club was reformed and as of 2023 plays in the amateur leagues.

 1996/1997 season

-In 1996/97 the inaugural season of the Premier Soccer League, the unfancied Maulers then under the leadership of chairman Kaycee Reddy, stunned everybody with a fairy tale season and managed an impressive 23–5–6 record finishing top of the table with 74 points and becoming champions ahead bigger clubs such as the Kaizer Chiefs, Mamelodi Sundowns and Orlando Pirates.
+In the inaugural 1996–97 season of the Premiership, the unfancied Maulers, then under the leadership of chairman Kaycee Reddy and coached by Gordon Igesund, caused a major upset by winning the league, finishing with a 23–5–6 record and on 74 points, ahead of bigger clubs such as Kaizer Chiefs, Mamelodi Sundowns and Orlando Pirates.

-The club remained in the Premier Soccer League for several seasons.
-In 1998/99 the team represented South Africa in the CAF Champions League losing out to eventual winners ASEC Abidjan of Cote d'Ivoire.
+The club remained in the Premiership for several seasons.
+In 1998–99 the team represented South Africa in the CAF Champions League losing out to eventual winners ASEC Abidjan of Côte d'Ivoire.

-Legacy

-The club has since resurfaced in Chatsworth under the name Rangers FC on a semi-professional basis.
-The team is currently one league below the National 1st Division.